 As a result of the conversion of Danmarks Skibskreditfond to Danmarks Skibskredit A/S, The Danish Maritime Fund was established on 13 July 2005.
 Through ownership of Danish Ship Finance, the fund operates to ensure that ship financing operations will continue to be undertaken under the auspices of Danish Ship Finance to the benefit of Danish shipowners and/or shipyards.

-From 2005 until ultimo 2015, Danish Ship Finance has paid total dividends of DKK 588 millions to The Danish Maritime Fund.
+Since the foundation of the fund, Danish Ship Finance has paid more than DKK 700 million in dividends to The Danish Maritime Fund.